This post may contain affiliate links. See our disclosure policy for details.

 Sometimes, kids start to associate a certain book or notebook color with misery.
-Telling them “we’re doing vocab differently today” might be all it takes to shake them out of a mild funk.
-If you’d like to try, we have a grade K-3 sight word booklet that might help.
+Getting enthusiastic about trying something new and novel might be all it takes to shake them out of a mild funk.

 Copywork is an exercise where students copy a passage, writing every letter, word, and punctuation mark exactly as the original author did.
 This helps teach kids writing structure, grammar & vocabulary in addition to getting some handwriting practice.
 While I’d offer some quality passages from classic works, you could also offer snippets from Percy Jackson or Captain Underpants if it would help morale!